DattaKansal/iOSHack/README.md

 APIs: Stripe, CoreImage, Glitch

 # App Info
-Rendez is an app that allows hosts to create events they're hosting.
+Rendez is an app that allows hosts to create events they're hosting. <br>
 A host can see the events they're hosting, the attendees for each event, and the money 🤑 they've made.
-Hosts can also scan events their users into the events they're hosting.
+Hosts can also scan events their users into the events they're hosting. <br>
 A user can find events they could be interesting to them, they can purchase events in app thru Stripe and see the tickets of various events.

 # Additional features coming